type76/dude/design-document.md

 ### Design Pillars:

-ist up to 3 words/phrases that convey the feeling or emotion you want the player to experience.
+List up to 3 words/phrases that convey the feeling or emotion you want the player to experience.
 (Example: *Fast.
 Action-packed.
 Mayhem.*)

 **Provocative.
 Poetic.
 Deliberate and slow paced.**